 - 1. File a Request for Leave of Absence Form, with the period of leave not to exceed the estimated/required length of absence as confirmed by the attending Physician/Practitioner in a written statement filed in the Admissions Office.
 If this length of time must be extended due to further medical reasons, the student in question and his/her physician/ practitioner must file a new Request for Leave of Absence, indicating that this is an extension.
-There is no limit on a medical Leave of Absence if reasonable grounds are given.
+There is a maximum of 180 days limit on a medical Leave of Absence if reasonable grounds are given.
 Also, Leave of Absence time for medical reasons will not be counted against the student's expected time of completion requirement. - 2.
-Receive approval for the Leave of Absence request from the Chief Academic Officer.
+Receive approval for the Leave of Absence request from the Academic Dean.

-Withdrawal from the School
+Withdrawal from the Program

-There are two ways to withdraw from the school:
+There are three ways to withdraw from the program:

-1. Students wishing to withdraw temporarily but who wish to be considered as continuing students must first obtain the approval of the Chief Academic Officer.
+1. Students wishing to withdraw temporarily but who wish to be considered as continuing students must first obtain the approval of the Academic Dean.